r0sies/training.artemis.gpu/setup.md

 root: "."
 ---

-If you want to follow along on your local machine use these instructions!
+If you want to follow along and complete the exercises on your local machine use these setup instructions.

 If you only want to follow along using Artemis, all you need is an SSH client, as described below.

-We will be using the Artemis Training Accounts today (instructions detailed below.)
+We will be using the Artemis Training accounts today (instructions detailed below.)

-All the data is on Artemis in /project/Training/GPUtraining (which you can access through the training accounts) or you can [download the data from here](https://www.dropbox.com/s/w9e71rzyus2f9uw/GPUtraining.tar.gz?dl=1)
+All the data/scripts used in this course is location on Artemis at ```/project/Training/GPUtraining``` (which you can access through the training accounts) or you can [download the data directly from here](https://www.dropbox.com/s/w9e71rzyus2f9uw/GPUtraining.tar.gz?dl=1)

 # GPU Requirements

+An CUDA capable GPU card.
+Artemis has NVIDA Tesla V100s with a compute capability of 7.0.
+The older generation on the training nodes are Tesla K40s with compute capability of 3.5.
+Generally code is forwards compatible, but not backwards compatible.
+So be sure to know what you kind of GPU care you are testing and deploying on.

-### NVIDIA local installation instructions
+## NVIDIA driver and CUDA local installation instructions

 **Windows 10**